Gateway Industrial-Organizational Psychologists

 John Meriac, Ph.D., President

-John Meriac is an Associate Professor of Psychology at the University of Missouri-St. Louis.
+John Meriac is an Associate Professor of Global Leadership and Management in the College of Business Administration at the University of Missouri-St. Louis.
 He earned his PhD in I-O Psychology from the University of Tennessee in 2008.
-John works as a core faculty member of the I-O Psychology doctoral program and serves as Associate Chair for the department.
-John teaches courses in advanced quantitative methods, performance management, leadership, dysfunctional organizational behavior, and psychological testing and assessment.
-His research interests are primarily in the areas of personnel selection and performance management.
+John teaches courses in advanced quantitative methods and leadership.
+His research interests are primarily in the areas of performance management, individual differences, measurement issues, and personnel selection.

 Some of his recent studies have focused on work ethic, organizational citizenship behavior, organizational politics, counterproductive work behavior, and assessment centers.
 His research has appeared in several top journals including Journal of Applied Psychology, Journal of Management, Personnel Psychology, and Journal of Vocational Behavior.

-He currently serves on the editorial boards of Journal of Business and Psychology, Human Performance, and Personnel Assessment and Decisions.
+He currently serves as an associate editor of the journal Human Performance and serves on the editorial boards of Journal of Business and Psychology, Journal of Organizational Behavior, and Personnel Assessment and Decisions.
 John also brings several years of applied experience working with organizations, including conducting assessments for selection, promotion, and leadership development.
 John has previously served as Treasurer.

 Lynn Bartels, Ph.D., Membership Director